mplx/jennifer-lang/docs/technical/index.md

 ## Pipeline

-The compiler/interpreter is a five-stage pipeline:
+The compiler/interpreter is a six-stage pipeline (M16.5.2 added scope analysis between parse and evaluation):

 ```
    source (string)